Edit Template

 overhead view of psychotherapist writing on clipboard and upset young patient lying on couch

-Hypnotherapy: essence and mechanisms
+Hypnotherapy: the essence and mechanisms

 Hypnoanalysis: